 When the evaluation-log file has been opened, the column plot in the middle of the dialog will show the variation of gas column with scan angle (angle from zenith) as red bars.
 The 1-sigma errors of the spectral fit are shown as white error-bars.
 The maximum intensities of the spectra are shown as white squares.
 Data points which are regarded as good measurements are shown in a clear red colour.
 Data points which are regarded as not good spectra, e.g. if the spectrum is too dark or saturated, are shown in a dark red colour and are not used in the flux-calculations.

-From the ‘View’ menu it is possible to show more information about the scans, such as maximum intensity in the fit region (‘fit Intensity’), the column error (which is shown on the same scale as the column – bars), or the delta (peak-to-peak value of the residual) or the chi-square of the fit.
+From the ‘View’ menu it is possible to show more information about the scans, such as maximum intensity in the fit region (‘Fit Intensity’), the column error (which is shown on the same scale as the column – bars), or the delta (peak-to-peak value of the residual) or the chi-square of the fit.
 However, note that the delta- and chi-square values are shown as normalized values, their absolute numbers are not shown.

 There is some information about the currently shown scan shown above the column graph.
 In the upper left corner is shown the number of scans in the evaluation log and the index of the currently shown scan.
 In the upper right corner is shown the date when the scan started and the time (in UTC) when the scan started.